 - Add the drumstick leaves or parsley or cilantro leaves and stir through while hot.

 Serve warm with steamed rice.
 Enjoy!

-NOTE 1 - If you are using Sri Lankan roasted curry powder, make sure you add an extra 1/2 tsp of ground fennel to the curry powder when you cook this curry.
+NOTE 1 - If you're using Sri Lankan roasted curry powder, make sure to add an extra 1/2 tsp of ground fennel to the curry powder when you cook this crab curry.